 Mean score of companies in the Textile Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Fruit of the Loom, Inc.'s score of 23 is lower than 100% of the industry.
+Fruit of the Loom, Inc.'s score of 23 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-Fruit of the Loom, Inc., headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its carbon emissions.
-The company has committed to a 50% reduction in absolute Scope 1 and 2 greenhouse gas (GHG) emissions by 2030, using 2018 as the baseline year.
-Additionally, Fruit of the Loom aims to increase its annual sourcing of renewable electricity from approximately 40% in 2018 to 100% by 2030.
-Furthermore, the company has pledged to reduce its absolute Scope 3 GHG emissions, which encompass emissions from purchased goods and services as well as fuel and energy-related activities, by 30% by 2030, also from a 2018 baseline.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Overall, Fruit of the Loom's commitments reflect a proactive approach to addressing climate change within the textiles and apparel sector, focusing on both operational emissions and the broader supply chain.
+Fruit of the Loom, Inc., headquartered in the United States, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas (GHG) emissions.
+Although specific emissions data for the most recent year is not available, the company has established clear targets for the future.
+Fruit of the Loom, Inc. is committed to reducing its absolute Scope 1 and Scope 2 GHG emissions by 50% by the year 2030, using 2018 as the baseline year.
+Additionally, the company aims to increase its annual sourcing of renewable electricity from approximately 40% in 2018 to 100% by 2030.
+Furthermore, it has set a target to reduce absolute Scope 3 GHG emissions, which encompass emissions from purchased goods and services as well as fuel and energy-related activities, by 30% by 2030 from the same 2018 baseline.
+These targets align with industry standards for climate action, specifically those consistent with limiting global warming to 1.5°C. The commitment to increase renewable energy sourcing and reduce emissions across all scopes reflects Fruit of the Loom's proactive approach to addressing climate change and enhancing sustainability within the textiles, apparel, footwear, and luxury goods sector.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.